sensu/sensu-docs/content/sensu-go/5.0/installation/upgrade.md

 ### Checks
 Standalone checks are no longer supported in Sensu Go, although similar functionality can be achieved using role-based access control, assets, and entity subscriptions.
 There are also a few changes to check definitions to be aware of.
 The `stdin` check attribute is no longer supported in Sensu Go, and Sensu Go no longer tries to run a "default" handler when executing a check without a specified handler.
-Additionally, round-robin subscriptions are not yet available in Sensu Go 5.0
+Additionally, round-robin subscriptions and check subdues are not yet available in Sensu Go 5.0

 [Check hooks][8] are now a resource type in Sensu Go, meaning that hooks can be created, managed, and reused independently of check definitions.
 You can also execute multiple hooks for any given response code.

 ### Events
 All check results are now considered events and are processed by event handlers.
-You can use the built-in [incidents filter][9] to recreate the Sensu Core behavior in which only non-zero check results are considered events.
+You can use the built-in [incidents filter][9] to recreate the Sensu Core 1.x behavior in which only check results with a non-zero status are considered events.

 ### Handlers
 Transport handlers are no longer supported by Sensu Go, but you can create similar functionality using a pipe handler that connects to a message bus and injects event data into a queue.

 ### Filters
 Ruby eval logic has been replaced with JavaScript expressions in Sensu Go, opening up powerful possibilities to filter events based on occurrences and other event attributes.
-As a result, the built-in occurrences filter in Sensu Core is not provided in Sensu Go, but you can replicate its functionality using [this filter definition][10].
+As a result, the built-in occurrences filter in Sensu Core 1.x is not provided in Sensu Go, but you can replicate its functionality using [this filter definition][10].
 Sensu Go includes three [new built-in filters][11]: only-incidents, only-metrics, and allow-silencing.
-Sensu Go 5.0 does not yet include the built-in check dependencies filter from Sensu Core.
+Sensu Go 5.0 does not yet include a built-in check dependencies filter or a filter-when feature.

 ### Assets
 The sensu-install tool has been replaced in Sensu Go by [assets][12], a powerful new primitive that helps you manage check dependencies without configuration management tools.
-Sensu Plugins in Ruby can be installed...
+[Sensu Plugins][21] in Ruby can still be installed via sensu-install by installing [sensu-plugins-ruby][20]; see the [installing plugins guide][22] for more information.

 ### Role-based access control
 Role-based access control (RBAC) is a built-in feature of the open-source version of Sensu Go.